CongWeilin/GraphMixer/README.md

 python train.py --data GDELT_lite --num_neighbors 30 --use_cached_subgraph --ignore_edge_feats                         # GDELT_e
 python train.py --data GDELT_lite --num_neighbors 30 --use_cached_subgraph                                             # GDELT
 ```

+If you are running this dataset for the first, it need to take sometime pre-processing the input data.
+But it will only do it once.

+# An overview on our neural architecture

 Model arch with hyper-parameters including `time_dims, hidden_dims, node_feat_dims, edge_feat_dims`, where `time_dims = hidden_dims = 100` are the same for all baselines.
 ```